madhusudhan0212/SelfDrivingCar/VehicleDetection-P5/writeup.md

 ### Video Implementation

 Each frame of the video is an image and i performed all the above steps to each of the image.
-Below are the few optimization techniques i used.
+Below are the few additional optimization techniques i used on video stream.

-* I stored the bounding boxes of last 30 frames and used each time i used all of them to generate heatmap
+* I stored the bounding boxes of last 30 frames and each time i used all of them to generate heatmap
 * I then used a threshold of 18 to filter out any false positives
 * As an additional layer to filter out any false positives, i check the width and height of each final bounding box constructed from the heatmap and check if the width and height values are in expected range.